-- Hypersensitivity to gliclazide or to any of the excipients listed in section 6.1, other sulfonylureas, sulfonamides; - Type 1 diabetes; - Diabetic pre-coma and coma, diabetic keto-acidosis; - Severe renal or hepatic insufficiency: in these cases the use of insulin is recommended; - Treatment with miconazole (see section 4.5); - Lactation (see section 4.6).
+- Hypersensitivity to Gliclazide or to any of the excipients listed in section 6.1, other sulfonylureas, sulfonamides, - Type 1 diabetes, - · Diabetic pre-coma and coma, diabetic keto-acidosis, - Severe renal or hepatic insufficiency: in these cases the use of insulin is recommended, - Treatment with miconazole - Lactation

-4.4 Special warnings and precautions for use
+4.4 Special warning and precautions:

-Hypoglycaemia
+Hypoglycaemia:

 This treatment should be prescribed only if the patient is likely to have a regular food intake (including breakfast).
 It is important to have a regular carbohydrate intake due to the increased risk of hypoglycaemia if a meal is taken late, if an inadequate amount of food is consumed or if the food is low in carbohydrate.
-Hypoglycaemia is more likely to occur during low-calorie diets, following prolonged or strenuous exercise, alcohol intake or if a combination of hypoglycaemic agents is being used.
+Hypoglycaemia is more likely to occur during low-calorie diets, following prolonged or strenuous exercise, alcohol intake or if a combination of hypoglycemic agents is being used.

-Hypoglycaemia may occur following administration of sulfonylureas (see section 4.8).
+Hypoglycaemia may occur following administration of sulfonylureas.
 Some cases may be severe and prolonged.
-Hospitalisation may be necessary and glucose administration may need to be continued for several days.
+Hospitalization may be necessary and glucose administration may need to be continued for several days.

-Careful selection of patients, of the dose used and clear patient directions are necessary to reduce the risk of hypoglycaemic episodes.
+Careful selection of patients, of the dose used, and clear patient directions are necessary to reduce the risk of hypoglycemic episodes.